andreipfeiffer/manifesto/README.md

 - **Be polite** when you receive feedback, especially when you asked for it.

 - **Don't be defensive** when you receive feedback you don't like.
+Don't take it personally.
+You got feedback for the code that you wrote, not for the person that you are.

 - **Explain when you don't agree** with the feedback you receive.
 It's OK to disagree.
-It's NOT OK to become (passive) aggressive.
+It's NOT OK to be disagreeable.

 <br />